-Ridehuset Swinger 2015 was all about Latin rhythms and exotic big band interpretations, when the Brazilian drummer Marcio Bahia together with percussionist, composer and, not to forget, singer Joca Perpignan joined Aarhus Jazz Orchestras highly esteemed evening concerts.
+Ridehuset Swinger 2015 was all about Latin rhythms and exotic big band interpretations, when the Brazilian drummer Marcio Bahia along side percussionist, composer and, not to forget, singer Joca Perpignan joined Aarhus Jazz Orchestras highly esteemed evening concerts.

 The concerts offered a string of classic Brazilian hits arranged for a modern big band – and also music written by the Brazilian guests and the musicians from Aarhus Jazz Orchestra.
-The music varied from laid-back bossa nova coolness to the most rhythmic activating and dancing joy of life.
+The music varied from laid-back bossa nova coolness to the most rhythmic dance provoking tunes.

 Ridehuset Swinger 2015 – Brazilian Big Band Nights additionally offered plenty of compelling day concerts.

-The Danish composer and trumpet player Jakob Buchanan composed a tribute to the dead – and to life.
-A modern requiem for choir and orchestra, which involved Aarhus Cathedral’s Choir, Aarhus Jazz Orchestra and soloists Indra Rios-Moore, Marilyn Mazur, Jakob Bro and Jonas Westergaard.
+Danish composer and trumpet player Jakob Buchanan created a tribute to the dead – and to life.
+The modern requiem for choir and orchestra involved Aarhus Cathedral’s Choir, Aarhus Jazz Orchestra and soloists Indra Rios-Moore, Marilyn Mazur, Jakob Bro and Jonas Westergaard.

-A requiem is a mass offered for the repose of the souls of the deceased in Roman-Catholic tradition, and the intention of Jakob Buchanan was to create a requiem that, besides remembering the deceased, also invites us, the living, to reflect over both life and death.
+A requiem is a mass offered for the souls of the deceased in Roman-Catholic tradition, and the intention of Jakob Buchanan was to create a requiem that, besides remembering the deceased, also invites us, the living, to reflect on both life and death.

-Buchanan Requiem is specifically written to the involved singers and musicians he knows very well.
-He plays trumpet in Aarhus Jazz Orchestra, has previously recorded with Aarhus Cathedral’a Choir, has through many years recorded and toured with Jakob Bro and also produced Indra Rios-Moore’s first album in 2010.
+Buchanan Requiem is specifically written for the involved singers and musicians he knows well.
+He plays the trumpet in Aarhus Jazz Orchestra, has previously recorded with Aarhus Cathedral’a Choir, has through many years recorded and toured with Jakob Bro, and also produced Indra Rios-Moore’s first album in 2010.

-Bichanan Requiem was released on album in 2015 and won to Danish Music Awards Jazz 2016 awards, “Danish Jazz Composer of the Year” and “Danish Album Release of the Year”.
+Buchanan Requiem was released on album in 2015 and won two Danish Music Awards Jazz 2016 awards, “Danish Jazz Composer of the Year” and “Danish Album Release of the Year”.